-On Kodi 18.9 and Kodi 17.6, I’ll show you how to check the logfile in this guide.
-The manual process is covered in this guide for all of the popular Kodi supported devices.
+This guide relates to Kodi 18.9 and Kodi 17.6.
+I’ll show you how to check the logfile for both Kodi versions in this guide along with all of the popular Kodi supported devices.
 You’ll also get step-by-step instructions for installing the necessary Kodi addons.

 You might be wondering why I need the Kodi log file.
 Kodi is a fantastic media player that is used by millions of people all over the world.
 However, it is not without flaws.
 You may occasionally run into errors that refuse to go away.
 You can then seek assistance from the official Kodi forums or a Kodi expert you know.
 The person who is troubleshooting your problem is likely to request the Kodi log file.
 On Kodi, you may have noticed the message “Check the log for more information” as well as errors.
 Because the log file contains information specific to the error, we can find more relevant and precise solutions.